-Redevelopment of Euston Tower, including the partial retention (retention of existing core, foundations and basement), disassembly, reuse and extension of the existing building, to provide a 32-storey building for use as offices and research and development floorspace (Class E(g)) and office, retail, café and restaurant space (Class E) and learning and community space (Class F) at ground, first and second floors, and associated external terraces.
-Provision of public realm enhancements, including new landscaping, and provision of new publicly accessible steps and ramp.
-Provision of short and long stay cycle storage, servicing, refuse storage, plant, and other ancillary and associated works.
+Redevelopment of Euston Tower comprising retention of parts of the existing building (including central core, basement and foundations) and erection of a new building incorporating these retained elements, to provide a 32-storey mixed-use building providing offices and research and development floorspace (Class E(g)) and office, retail, café and restaurant space (Class E) and Enterprise space (Class E/F) at ground and first, and associated external terraces; public realm enhancements, including new landscaping and provision of new publicly accessible steps and ramp; short and long stay cycle storage; servicing; refuse storage; plant and other ancillary and associated work.

 Euston Tower is the last largely unaltered building constructed as part of the Euston Centre estate for developer DE & J Levy between the years 1963-1970.
-The estate was designed by architect Sidney Kaye, Eric Firmin & Partners, and the structural engineer for the tower was John De Bremaeker & Partners who are believed to have designed both the sub and super-structure.
+The estate was designed by architect Sidney Kaye, Eric Firmin & Partners, and the structural engineer for the tower was John De Bremaeker & Partners who are believed to have designed both the sub- and super-structure.
 The tower superstructure was constructed more than 50 years ago, between approximately 1965 and 1970, by contractor George Wimpey; it is unclear whether they also constructed the substructure.
 The podium was refurbished at the turn of the millennium by architects Sheppard Robson with structural engineers Arup.
 This refurbishment included wind mitigation measures for Euston Road which will also be implemented in the new scheme.